 (6) Exclusive Distribution Rights: In March 2021, Company entered into a distribution agreement with Topcon Corporation ("Topcon"), pursuant to which the Company granted Topcon the exclusive right to distribute the Company's retina and glaucoma products in certain geographies outside the United States.
 The exclusivity arrangement with Topcon obligates the Company to provide training, customer support, and exclusive territorial rights to Topcon for certain international regions, for a period of 10 years, commencing upon regulatory approval to transfer existing (non-exclusive) distribution rights from the current distributors in those regions to Topcon.
-The agreement further stipulates that \$2.0 million of arrangement fee is to be refunded to Topcon in the event that regulatory approval for the Japan region is not obtained within nine months from the date of execution of the agreement.
-The Company has the right to terminate the exclusive distribution rights granted to Topcon for any of the regions at any point in time during the 10-year exclusivity term for a termination fee that is based on a multiple of 1.2X the revenue generated by the Company in 2019 for the respective region.
+The agreement further stipulates that \$2.0 million of arrangement fee is held back and will not be paid in the event that regulatory approval for the Japan region is not obtained within nine months from the date of execution of the agreement.
+The Company has the right to terminate the exclusive distribution rights granted to Topcon for any of the regions at any point in time during the 10-year exclusivity term for a termination fee that is based on a multiple of 1.2 times the revenue generated by the Company in 2019 for the respective region.
 Management has determined that the exclusivity rights, training, and customer support represents a single combined performance obligation for each region, to be recognized as exclusivity fee revenue on a straight-line basis over the 10-year period for each region, commencing on the date that regulatory approval is obtained for each region, based on the Standalone Selling Price ("SSP") for such combined performance obligation for each region.
 The estimated fair value of the exclusive distribution rights for all regions combined totaled approximately \$14.8 million.
-Of this amount, management has fully-constrained the arrangement fee allocated to the Japan and Spain regions (totaling approximately \$3.5 million, of which \$1.5 million was recorded as customer deposit under other current liabilities) because of significant uncertainty regarding obtaining the necessary regulatory approvals and termination of existing distributor relationships in those regions.
-As of April 3, 2021, no revenue related to the exclusive distribution rights was recorded for the three months then ended.
+Of this amount, management has fully-constrained the arrangement fee allocated to Japan and Belarus (totaling approximately \$3.4 million, of which \$1.4 million was recorded as customer deposit under other current liabilities) because of significant uncertainty regarding obtaining the necessary regulatory approvals and termination of existing distributor relationships in those regions.
+As of July 3, 2021, \$0.1 million in revenue related to the exclusive distribution rights was recorded for the three and six months then ended.